Trotimi52/hello-world/README.md

 # hello-world
 Learning Github

-this is differnt from the main.
+this is different from the main.